jvpupcat/simple_shell/README.md

 vagrant@vagrant-ubuntu-trusty-64:~$ ./simpleshell
 $
 ```
-Markup : 1.
-Compile with `gcc -Wall -Werror -Wextra -pedantic simpleshell.c -o simpleshell`
+1. Compile with `gcc -Wall -Werror -Wextra -pedantic simpleshell.c -o simpleshell`
 2. To run, type `./simpleshell`
 3. A prompt should appear.
 For Stemshell, the prompt is '$'.

 For example: